quietui/quiet/docs/docs/components/tooltip.md

 ```

 :::warn
-The anchor element must be in the DOM when the tooltip is connected, otherwise the tooltip won't be attached and a warning will be shown.
+The anchor element must be in the DOM when the tooltip is connected, otherwise the tooltip won't be attached and a warning will be shown in the console.
 :::

 ### Placement